fatherdougal/PowerAutomateHTTPautomation/README.md

 At work we always either pause the work order or complete the work order, however sometimes we pause it for ourselves and other times we pause it for an on site engineer.
 In this case we can mark this WO as completed for ourselves.

-I do some login in my original SQL statement to decide what type of work order this is.
+I do some logic in my original SQL statement to decide what type of work order this is.

 Now we just have to encode our job notes, and update the work order.
 Encoding the job notes could be complicated, currently I just URI encode everything but it seems like it will be important that certain characters are replaced.
 It seems like the javascript of the actaul page is probably a good place to look at all the rules.